EMDR Therapy | Trauma Therapy |Connecticut

 These patterns worked at the time.
 They helped you survive, kept you moving, gave you control.

-But now, whether it’s been months or decades, those same strategies are keeping you stuck.
+But now, whether it’s been months or decades, those same strategies are getting in the way.

 You're dealing with: